w3c/wpub/explainers/wpub-explainer.md

 > It seems to us on the TAG that the Readium manifest format is very unlikely to be considered for support by implementors of general purpose web browsers.
 Therefore, the question seems to be: is the goal of this group to make a new packaging format for specialist book reading software and devices, or is it to obtain first class support for missing book-related features in the web platform as a whole?
 If the latter, then it is an order of magnitude more likely to be achieved by building atop existing platform features - notably Web App Manifest and service worker, than creating a separate but similar concept.

-It is true that the Web Publication Manifest appears to be very similar to the Web Application Manifest &#8212; both are JSON files that are linked to from HTML, and both provide metadata about a composite resource.
+It is true that the Publication Manifest appears to be very similar to the Web Application Manifest &#8212; both are JSON files that are linked to from HTML, and both provide metadata about a composite resource.
 Several [arguments](https://github.com/w3c/wpub/wiki/Options-for-Processing-a-Manifest) [have](https://github.com/w3c/wpub/issues/32) been made against building on top of WAM, however:

-1. WP use cases are orthogonal to those of WAM.
-Nothing is stopping a creator of a web publication from also using a web application manifest, if the publication author desires for the publication to be installable, etc.
+1. Publication use cases are orthogonal to those of WAM.
+Nothing is stopping a creator of a publication from also using a web application manifest, if the publication author desires for the publication to be installable, etc.

 2. A primary objective of web publications is to make publication metadata available for SEO.
 We feel that schema.org metadata is the best way to do this, but this implies using JSON-LD, which is not compatible with the syntax of WAM.

 3. There were concerns about the extensibility of web application manifest, especially with regards to the processing of new members.

-4. Web publications are fundamentally different from web apps, as the goal is for the user agent to provide the user interface.
+4. Publications are fundamentally different from web apps, as the goal is for the user agent to provide the user interface.

 As a result, the working group has spent much of its time on a high-level data model, and work on identifying low-level primitives has been deferred.